Jew Süss (1934 film)

 Jew Süss is a 1934 British historical romantic drama film based on Lion Feuchtwanger's 1925 novel Jud Süß, about Joseph Süß Oppenheimer.
 Directed by Lothar Mendes, the film stars German actor Conrad Veidt in the role of Oppenheimer.
 The screenplay was written by Dorothy Farnum and Arthur Rawlinson.

 Unlike the Nazis' antisemitic propaganda film Jud Süß (1940), the British film was intended to be sympathetic to Jews, and is generally considered to be a faithful adaptation of Feuchtwanger's novel.
 It was hoped the historical analogy, condemning antisemitism in 1730, would be a successful means of evading the ban by the British censors on political topics in films.

 The latter film with the same title, produced in Nazi Germany, is considered by some to be an antisemitic response to Mendes' philosemitic film.

+Plot

+In Württemberg in 1730, Jews are confined to a ghetto and subject to restrictions on where they may live and conduct business.
+Josef Süss Oppenheimer, a wealthy and ambitious Jewish financier, hopes to gain enough political influence to improve their position, while also desiring power and social advancement for himself.

+While traveling with his friend Landauer, Süss encounters Karl Alexander, cousin of the reigning Duke of Württemberg.
+Learning that Karl is short of money, Süss lends him financial assistance and makes himself useful to him.
+Süss's uncle, Rabbi Gabriel, predicts that Karl will become Duke, and after the deaths of those ahead of him in the succession, Karl unexpectedly inherits the title.
+Süss becomes his financial adviser and uses his growing influence to secure greater freedoms for the Jewish population.

+Karl's extravagant court, military ambitions, and personal spending require increasingly large sums of money, making him dependent upon Süss.
+As Süss rises in wealth and status, he moves away from the ghetto and becomes absorbed in court life.
+He is attracted to Magdalen Sibylle, the daughter of council president Weissensee, but reluctantly assists Karl when the Duke develops an interest in her.

+The privileges obtained by Süss for the Jews provoke resentment among parts of the Christian population.
+Tensions intensify when a Jewish man, Seligman, is accused of murdering a Christian child for ritual purposes after a bloodstained cloth is discovered.
+Süss appeals to Karl on Seligman's behalf and threatens to resign unless he is pardoned.
+The Duke relents, and Süss is celebrated on his return to the ghetto.